-During the student teaching internship placements of 8, 10 or 15 weeks in length, the university supervisor must:
+During the student teaching internship placements of 40 days, 60 days, or 15-weeks in length, the university supervisor must:

 - 1. Conduct an initial meeting with the student teacher intern and cooperating teacher, - a.
 This meeting should happen before the placement begins or in the first week of the placement so pertinent information and forms can be provided. - b.
 This meeting can be arranged through the student teaching intern or by contacting both the cooperating teacher and intern directly. - 2.
-For 8-week placements make three visits, for 10- and 15-week placements make a minimum of four visits with five being acceptable for a 15 week placement.
-All supervisors should also make an initial visit to meet with the cooperating teacher and student teacher intern prior to the start of the internship, or very shortly after it has started. - Formal observation of the student teacher intern using the "Report of Visitation" form. - o Conference with the student teacher intern based on the observation. - o Conference with the cooperating teacher to answer questions and resolve issues. - 3.
-Communicate weekly with each student teacher intern. - A "Weekly Report Form" is usually used to do this but the university supervisor might choose to use a different format that allows the same information to be exchanged.
+For 40-day placements make three visits, for 60-day and 15-week placements make a minimum of four visits for a 60-day placement and five being acceptable for a 15-week placement.
+All supervisors should also make an initial visit to meet with the cooperating teacher and student teacher intern prior to the start of the internship, or within the first week of the placement.
+This initial visit is not considered to be one of your 3-5 visits, but the mileage is to be counted. - Formal observation of the student teacher intern using the "Report of Visitation" form. - o Conference with the student teacher intern based on the observation. - o Conference with the cooperating teacher to answer questions and resolve issues. - 3.
+Communicate weekly with each student teacher intern. - A "Weekly Report Form" is usually used to do this, but the university supervisor might choose to use a different format that allows the same information to be exchanged.

-Suggested guides for 8, 10 and 15 week placements are available at https://sites.arbor.edu/soe/student-teaching-information-for-university-supervisors/.
+Suggested guides for 40-day, 60-day, or 15-week placements are available at https://sites.arbor.edu/soe/student-teaching-information-for-university-supervisors/.